Our Future Path! A plan for a better world!

 Keep Jobs Local

 Any given community wants its citizens to be able to get and to keep good paying jobs.
 Employed workers would help to stimulate the local economy, while unemployed workers would be a drain on a community’s finances.
 Employed local workers would pay local taxes and patronize local businesses.
 There are also numerous benefits to the community and to the local businesses by having local workers work locally.
-With more local workers working locally, there would also be less commuting, which would reduce the need for the community to build and to maintain as many roads.
+With more local workers working locally, there would also be less commuting, which would reduce the need for the community to build and to maintain so many roads.

-A community should also try to hire local businesses to do work for the community.
-Of course, a community wants to get a job done for the least amount of money, but it needs to consider more than just the contract amount.
-The community also needs to consider the employment and tax benefits of hiring a local business to do the work instead of a non-local business.
 If employing a local business would reduce the unemployment rate and generate tax revenue, then those benefits should be included when considering which business to award the work to.
 For instance, if the direct cost of hiring a local business would cost thousands more than an equally qualified non-local business, but the indirect benefits add up to more than the higher direct costs, then the local business should still get the work.

 Learn Needed Skills

 An important factor in someone being able to get a higher paying job is having the right combination of skills and experience.
-Each year, we continue to have many high paying jobs go unfilled or to be outsourced because businesses cannot find enough people capable of doing the work.
-In addition, for each skilled job that goes unfilled or that is outsourced, some number of other related jobs, for which there are unemployed people capable of doing the work, end up not being filled or end up being outsourced as well.
+Each year, we continue to have many high paying jobs go unfilled or to be outsourced because businesses cannot find enough individuals capable of doing the work.
+In addition, for each skilled job that goes unfilled or that is outsourced, some number of other related jobs, for which there are unemployed workers capable of doing the work, end up not being filled or end up being outsourced as well.

 Our local governments should track what skills are needed by businesses and roll that information up to the state and federal levels.
-This information should then be made available so that schools can use it to determine what courses they need in order to teach the required skills, and so that individuals can use the information to help them determine what skills they should learn in order to help them get one of these high paying jobs.
+This information should then be made available so that schools can use it to determine what courses they need to offer to teach the required skills, and so that individuals can use the information to help them determine what skills they should learn to help them get one of these high paying jobs.
 Our governments and businesses could also help defray the cost of these courses so that students looking to land one of these unfilled jobs could more easily get the required education.

 Pay Reasonable Compensation